sesam-community/github-service/README.md

 Pipe:

-When specifying the path to the file or folder in the Github repository, the path must be prefixed with ``/filelisting/entities``:
+Specify the path to the file or folder relative to the root of the repository in the `url` parameter.
+The path must be prepended with ``/filelisting``:
 ````
 ...
   {
   "source": {
     "type": "json",
     "system": "my-github-service",
-    "url": "/filelisting/entities/path/to/file"
+    "url": "/filelisting/path/to/file"
   },
 ...
 ````